Agoric/documentation/main/zoe/guide/offer-safety.md

   { kind: 'wantAtLeast', units: ticket1 }
 ]
 ```
-Note: In the future, we expect to allow for more complex `payoutRules`
-and may change the structure.

-When the user escrows with Zoe, the user must also submit payments for any
+When the user escrows with Zoe, the user must also submit payments using keywords.
-`payoutRule` with the kind `offerAtMost`.
-Zoe
-expects to be able to escrow these payments immediately.
+Zoe expects to be able to escrow these payments immediately.
 In this
 particular example, I would have to include a payment of $100 for Zoe
 to escrow my offer.